 Here are two WordPress theme tutorials:

-- What is a WordPress Theme? – A WordPress theme provides all of the front end styling of your WordPress site.
-Most WordPress themes provide the overall design or style of your site, font styling, colors, widget locations, page layouts (or templates) styles for blog posts and blog archives and additional stylistic details.
+- What is a WordPress Theme? – A WordPress theme provides all of the front-end stylings of your WordPress site.
+Most WordPress themes provide your site’s overall design or style, font styling, colors, widget locations, page layouts (or templates), styles for blog posts and blog archives, and additional stylistic details.